skebir/prettytable/README.md

 # prettytable

-PrettyTable is a simple Java library designed to make it quick and easy to represent tabular data in visually appealing ASCII tables, like this:
+PrettyTable is a simple single-class Java library designed to make it quick and easy to represent tabular data in visually appealing ASCII tables, like this:

 ```
 +-----------+----------+---------------------+-------------+